Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Design of Lifting Straps

-There are several types of lifting strap designs you can get.
+There are several types of lifting strap designs you can get, including lasso and figure 8 straps.

 The main difference you’ll see is typically in the length of the strap material.